 7. How do I transfer my credits after the program ends?

 Answer: You will need to complete a transcript request form.
 Follow the instructions on the Bryn Mawr College Registrar's site for ordering a transcript by mail: http://www.brynmawr.edu/registrar/transcripts/

 101 N. Merion Ave.

 Bryn Mawr, PA 19010-2899

-Bryn Mawr College does not discriminate on the basis of race, color, national or ethnic origin, religion, sexual orientation, age, or physical ability in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other College-administered programs, or in its employment practices.
+Bryn Mawr College is firmly committed to a policy of equal opportunity for all members of its faculty, staff and student body.
+Bryn Mawr College does not discriminate on the basis of race, color, religion, national or ethnic origin, sexual orientation, age or disability in the administration of its educational policies, scholarship and loan programs, and athletic and other College-administered programs, or in its employment practices.

 In conformity with the Civil Rights Act of 1964, as amended, and Title IX of the Education Amendments of 1972, it is also the policy of Bryn Mawr College not to discriminate on the basis of sex in its employment practices, educational programs or activities.
 The admission of only women in the Undergraduate College is in conformity with a provision of the Civil Rights Act.
 The provisions of Title IX protect students and employees from all forms of illegal sex discrimination, which includes sexual harassment and sexual violence, in College programs and activities.